 It feels true to me that we write primarily for ourselves, whether it’s poetry, prose, a script for stage or screen, lyrics for music or text for commercial copy.
 We are ultimately the ones to satiate and to fulfil; we will read it (repeatedly), listen to it (a lot), or be subject to its repercussions once released out into the world.

 Artists must create.
 We dwell within the energies of imagination, potentiality, unknowns, the unexpected and the revolutionary; outside of time, across dimensions and between realities.

-A good story, fiction or not, is inherently human; it is organic, provoking, relatable, entertaining, challenging — and maybe even thrilling.
+A good story, fiction or not, is inherently human; it is organic, provoking, relatable, entertaining, challenging, thrilling, terrifying…

 Dive in.
-Create it for yourself, give it to the world.
+Create it for yourself.
+Give it to the world.